erikayazmeen/QAPortfolio/README.md

  * Excitix E-ticketing System - A scanner app for event organiser to scan QR code of a ticket holder for checking in and checking out
  * iPeople - A mobile application seamless channel for reporting and addressing municipal issues within Sarawak area

+Number of test cases and bugs detected, reported and fixed

+KUJ
+ * Number of test cases:
+ * Bugs detected, reported and fixed : 76

+SWAPP
+ * Number of test cases:
+ * Bugs detected, reported and fixed: 3

+iBuyback
+ * Number of test cases:
+ * Bugs detected, reported and fixed: 11

+Esukan
+ * Number of test cases:
+ * Bugs detected, reported and fixed: 43

+iPeople
+ * Bugs detected, reported and fixed: 5

 Game Testing For Every New Built Version Released in Android & IOS -
  * Doink Doink
  * Nug Nug